darrooo/NewTeamWork/README.md

 about.html: you can reach the about page from the index page, this is where the information about the website is written

-vue_script: The vue script is used to get information added into the login field and send logout and login.
+vue_script.js: The Vue script is used to get information added into the login field and send logout and login.

 overall styling: style.css
 ```